-Identified/Assessed organizational change management process (focus: process identifies/assesses internal/external changes to determine operational safety risk).
-Interviewed SMS manager and/or designated management representative(s).
-Examined selected records/documents that show processing of internal/external cha
+- □ Identified/Assessed organizational change management process (focus: process identifies/assesses internal/external changes to determine operational safety risk). - □ Interviewed SMS manager and/or designated management representative(s). - □ Examined selected records/documents that show processing of internal/external changes (focus: assessment of changes to determine safety risk; actions taken to implement/revise new/existing risk controls).

-- Examined selected records/documents that show processing of internal/external changes (focus: assessment of changes to determine safety risk; actions taken to implement/revise new/existing risk controls). - □ Coordinated to verify implementation of change management process in all operational areas. - □ Other Actions (Specify)

-Refer to the IRM for the definition of Change Management.
+ĺ Standards and Recommended Practices □ Coordinated to verify implementation of change management process in all operational areas. □ Other Actions (Specify) Guidance Refer to the IRM for the definition of Change Management.
 Change management is an element of the Safety Assurance component of the SMS framework and is considered a proactive hazard identification activity in an SMS.
 Safety risk management requires an operator to have a formal process to identify hazards that may affect aircraft operations.
 Hazards may exist in ongoing aircraft operations or be inadvertently introduced whenever internal or external changes occur that could affect aircraft operations.
 In such cases, hazard identification as specified in ORG 3.1.1 and safety risk assessment and mitigation as specified in ORG 3.1.2 (both are repeated in other ISM sections) are integral elements of an operator's change management process.
 A change management process is normally designed to ensure risk management is applied to any internal or external change that has the potential to affect an operator's established operational processes, procedures, products, equipment and services.
-The change management process typically takes into account the following three considerations:
+The change management process typically takes into account the following three considerations: Criticality.

-- Criticality.
 Criticality assessments determine the systems, equipment or activities that are essential to the safe operation of aircraft.
 While criticality is normally assessed during the system design process, it is also relevant during a situation of change.
-Systems, equipment and activities that have higher safety criticality are reviewed following change to make sure that corrective actions can be taken to control potentially emerging safety risks. - Stability of systems and operational environments.
+Systems, equipment and activities that have higher safety criticality are reviewed following change to make sure that corrective actions can be taken to control potentially emerging safety risks.
+Stability of systems and operational environments.
 Changes might be planned and under the direct control of the operator.
 Examples of such changes include organizational growth or contraction, the expansion of products or services delivered, or the introduction of new technologies.
-Changes might also be unplanned and external to the operator, such as
+Changes might also be unplanned and external to the operator, such as changing economic cycles, labor unrest and changes to the political, regulatory or operating environments.